Looking for the best place to travel in 2023?

 Recommended By: Meg Jerrard, Mapping Megan

-An Australian journalist and an American photographer, we are Megan & Mike Jerrard, and, over the past 10 years, have developed quite the obsession with travel.
+An Australian journalist and an American photographer, we are Megan & Mike Jerrard, and, over the past 10 years, have developed quite an obsession with travel.
 To the point where, at one stage, we sold our home and belongings to travel full time.

 After traveling nonstop overland to all 54 Africans countries in the last 5 years, Mauritius ended up as my favorite African country.
 It has a delicious blend of African and Indian mix with a dash of British flavor.
 It’s safe and civilized but has enough exoticness to spice up your travels.